marfanr/dotfiles/README.md

 ```

-_an automatic installation script is being built, for now you can install it manually using the GNU stow_
+_an automatic installation script is being built, for now, you can install it manually using the GNU stow_

 - install
   ```bash